-If you keep this in mind as you work, live, and experiment, you’ll quickly realize that it’s a lot easier to come up with new ideas, when you’ve got an influx of ideas coming your way in the first place.
-This doesn’t have to happen in a city or a university or an environment full of people, it can just as easily happen, if you’re interacting with ideas from many people online, in books and across other modes of communication.
+If you keep this in mind as you work, live, and experiment, you’ll quickly realize that it’s a lot easier to come up with new ideas when you’ve got an influx of ideas coming your way in the first place.
+This doesn’t have to happen in a city, a university, or an environment full of people; it can just as easily happen if you’re interacting with ideas from many people online, in books, and across other modes of communication.
 The key is “connectedness.”

 With this in mind, let’s move on to how you can actually go about coming up with business ideas.

-The easiest way to come up with business ideas is to solve problems you have.
+The easiest way to come up with business ideas is to solve the problems you have.
 The second easiest is to solve problems others have.
-These don’t have to be big solutions like Google search or Amazon, they could be much smaller.
+These don’t have to be big solutions like Google search or Amazon—they could be much smaller.

-I’ll leave you with one last example.
-Ever heard of GoPro?
-They’re a camera company that got started in 2002.
-Founder Nick Woodman had recently been on a surfing trip to Indonesia.
-Nick was unable to find amateur photographers who could get close enough to get good action-shot pictures of him surfing, or who could obtain quality equipment at an affordable price.
+I’ll leave you with one last example: consider GoPro, the camera company that got started in 2002.
+Founder Nick Woodman had recently been on a surfing trip to Indonesia, and was unable to find amateur photographers who could get close enough to get good action-shot pictures of him surfing, or who could obtain quality equipment at an affordable price.

 The solution to the problem?
 The GoPro camera—a wide-angle lens HD camera capable of taking excellent video and good action shots, and which could go where other affordable cameras couldn’t.
 Snap one into a case and you can literally do anything with it, from scuba diving and extreme mountain biking to flying (and crashing) a model airplane.

 Even if you work for someone else, try to get into the habit of finding the pain points.
 It baffles me when companies have products that their own employees don’t use.
-At Palo Alto Software, we use our own product—LivePlan—to manage and keep track of key business metrics.
-If we didn’t do this, we wouldn’t fully understand a user’s pain points and we wouldn’t know what the problems that needed fixing were.
+Palo Alto Software, for example, uses their own product, LivePlan, to manage and keep track of key business metrics.
+If they didn’t do this, they wouldn’t fully understand a user’s pain points, or know if problems needed fixing.

 Once you get into the habit of finding problems, you’ll probably start to enjoy it.
 Remember, every problem is an opportunity for a new product, service, or company, especially if it’s a problem many others have too.